The Beatles: 1980s

-In December 1980, Lennon was shot and killed outside his New York City apartment.
+In December 1980, Lennon was shot and killed outside his New York City apartment by Mark David Chapman, an American Beatles fan.
 Harrison rewrote the lyrics of his song "All Those Years Ago" in Lennon's honour.
 With Starr on drums and McCartney and his wife, Linda, contributing backing vocals, the song was released as a single in May 1981.
 McCartney's own tribute, "Here Today", appeared on his Tug of War album in April 1982.
 In 1984, Starr co-starred in McCartney's film Give My Regards to Broad Street, and played with McCartney on several of the songs on the soundtrack.
 In 1987, Harrison's Cloud Nine album included "When We Was Fab", a song about the Beatlemania era.

 When the Beatles' studio albums were released on CD by EMI and Apple Corps in 1987, their catalogue was standardised throughout the world, establishing a canon of the twelve original studio LPs as issued in the UK plus the US LP version of Magical Mystery Tour.
 All the remaining material from the singles and EPs that had not appeared on these thirteen studio albums was gathered on the two-volume compilation Past Masters (1988).
 Except for the Red and Blue albums, EMI deleted all its other Beatles compilations – including the Hollywood Bowl record – from its catalogue.

 In 1988, the Beatles were inducted into the Rock and Roll Hall of Fame, their first year of eligibility.
 Harrison and Starr attended the ceremony with Lennon's widow, Yoko Ono, and his two sons, Julian and Sean.
 McCartney declined to attend, citing unresolved "business differences" that would make him "feel like a complete hypocrite waving and smiling with them at a fake reunion".
 The following year, EMI/Capitol settled a decade-long lawsuit filed by the band over royalties, clearing the way to commercially package previously unreleased material.